AndreiKevin/omniquest-frontend/README.md

     - Similarity search embeds the query (FastEmbed) and orders by embedding <=> :vector.

 - Infra & Scaling
-  - Gunicorn worker processes for CPU core utilization.
+  - Gunicorn worker processes for CPU core utilization (since Python is inherently single-threaded, Gunicorn is used to handle multiple requests concurrently).
   - NGINX reverse proxy load-balances two backend replicas (compose) and fronts the API.
+Even distribution of requests across the two backends is achieved using the least_conn load balancing setting.
   - Dev DB compose for a standalone pgvector Postgres.
   - High-concurrency settings:
     - docker-compose ulimits nofile raised to 65536 for services handling many sockets.